nunomaduro/modern-php-tooling-talk/index.md

-- Wi-fi off and notifications off...
+- WI-FI ON and notifications off...
-- TODO: reset git of talk + opening the project on phpstorm
+- reset git + opening the project on phpstorm + hyper
-- PHPStorm on window fullscreen (with terminal down + decide the fist file open)
 - Deckset on window fullscreen

 ---